 We won't source from suppliers we can't verify.
 We won't claim certifications we don't carry.
 We won't bury sustainability copy three clicks from the homepage.
 If a piece on your plan uses a material with a real footprint, the plan says so, and we say so.

 Furniture has a lifecycle.
-We track when your pieces will need refresh, re-upholstery, or replacement, and we reach out before they fail.
-Lifeware is the 5–10y phase of your project, not a separate subscription.
+We track when your pieces will need exchange, re-upholstery, or replacement, and we reach out before they fail.
+Lifeware is the optional enrollment program ($499 one-time for founding members) that unlocks the 3–7 year exchange window on the same workshop rail at the same supplier price.

 The FAQ answers the questions clients actually ask, including the awkward ones (yes you could do this yourself; yes we make a margin; yes a piece will eventually arrive damaged).
 When a question is hard, the answer says so before it gives the answer.